calvintuantran/Penguin-Classification-Program/README.md

 # Penguin-Classification-Program
-Classifys 250+ Penguins Datasets based on the penguins phsyical and geographic features to determine the species.
+Classifys 343 Penguins on the Penguin Dataset based on the penguins phsyical and geographic features to determine the species.